 You can tell Archie Rose is a little bit different from the rest from the moment you walk through the big corrugated sliding doors of the distillery.

-Behind the bar, the shelves are full of bottles, jars and conical beakers ready for the experimental science of mixing your drink.
+Behind the bar, the shelves are full of bottles, jars and conical beakers ready for the science of mixing your drink.

 And many of the drinks on Archie Rose’s cocktail menu feature spirits that you can see being made from your seat at the bar.